shobhit-garg/shobhit-garg.github.io/_posts/blog/2015-03-11-redis-and-resque.markdown

 {% endhighlight %}

-This creates a job in JSON format on redis server.Jobs are en-queued (the Redis RPUSH command to push onto the right side of the list) on the list, and workers de-queue a job (LPOP to pop off the left side of the list) to process it.
+This creates a job in JSON format on redis server.
+Jobs are en-queued (the Redis RPUSH command to push onto the right side of the list) on the list, and workers de-queue a job (LPOP to pop off the left side of the list) to process it.
 As these operations are atomic, queuers and workers do not have to worry about locking and synchronizing access.
 Data structures are not nested in Redis, and each element of the list (or set, hash, etc.) must be a string.

 In class you can put @queue = queue_name which decides in which queue job should be put.